Andrea4-sr/AML_Diffusion_EEG/README.md

 cd AML_Diffusion_EEG
 ```

 This project was developed using Python 3.8.18.
-To install the required packages, run the following command:
+To install the required packages, create a new conda/venv environment and run the following command:

 ```sh
 pip install -r requirements.txt